truenas/middleware/docs/userguide/index.rst

 This section demonstrates the initial preparation that should be performed before you start to configure the FreeNAS® system.
 It then provides an overview of the configuration workflow.

-**NOTE:**
-it is important to use the GUI (or the console) for all configuration changes.
+.. note:: it is important to use the GUI (or the console) for all configuration changes.
 FreeNAS® uses a configuration database to store its settings.
 While you can use the command line to modify your configuration, changes made at the command line are not written to the configuration database.
 This means that any changes made at the command line will not persist after a reboot and will be overwritten by the values in the configuration database during an upgrade.

 Set the Root Password
 ---------------------